The Science Of Hydration

 So, what happens to our bodies when we stay regularly hydrated?

-- It may diminish the risk of heart failure.
+- Staying hydrated can diminish the risk of heart failure.
 Researchers at the National Institutes of Health conducted extensive research on this topic and found that drinking the right amount for the majority of our lives drastically reduces the risk of heart problems, high blood pressure, and embolisms!
 How amazing is that?

 - Drinking enough water may improve memory and cognition.
 A study conducted by Cambridge researchers at the British Journal of Nutrition found overwhelmingly that mental performance is at its peak when people are properly hydrated!
 When people are dehydrated, there can be a drop off in cognitive function, memory, and even mood.
 Water affects so much of the way we experience the world, so just keeping that bottle topped off can make life so much better!

 - Drinking more water can help with fitness and weight loss goals!
 One of the best ways to burn away fatty tissue is through perspiration, and the more you drink as you work out, the more you can perspire!
 Just be sure not to push yourself too hard, or you could risk dehydration.
-You may have even seen some local bodybuilders in the park running about with giant bottles of water and bin bags over their shirts.
+You may have even seen some local bodybuilders in the park running around with giant bottles of water and trash bags over their shirts.
 This is because they are trying to cut weight through hydration and perspiration.
-I used to live with a Scottish back-hold wrestler who used to do this, and he swore by it.
-I thought it was hilarious seeing him running about in a bin bag holding a half gallon of water in one hand, but it really worked.
+I used to live with a Scottish back-hold wrestler who did this, and he swore by it.
+I thought it was hilarious seeing him running around wearing a trash bag and holding a half gallon of water in one hand, but it really worked.
 I’m not saying that you need to be that extreme, but keeping hydrated is pretty useful!

 - Staying hydrated has also been shown to improve physical performance.
 Not only can it help with weight loss, but it also improves how well our bodily tissues are able to operate.
 This is because every muscle and nerve in our bodies needs water to function, and the more water the better.
 Taking a sip of water isn’t going to make your muscles blow up like Popeye’s, but it sure can help!